20 STEPS TO SELLING YOUR BUSINESS

 * Negotiating Offers

-* Retaining Key Employees During a Sale
+* Retaining Key Employees and Operations During a Sale

 * Using Social Media to Market Your Business